 GeneCards Summary for HTR1D Gene

 HTR1D (5-Hydroxytryptamine Receptor 1D) is a Protein Coding gene.
-Diseases associated with HTR1D include migraine with or without aura 1 and obsessive-compulsive disorder.
-Among its related pathways are Signaling by GPCR and cAMP signaling pathway.
+Diseases associated with HTR1D include Migraine With Or Without Aura 1 and Obsessive-Compulsive Disorder.
+Among its related pathways are Peptide ligand-binding receptors and cAMP signaling pathway.
 GO annotations related to this gene include G-protein coupled receptor activity and serotonin binding.
 An important paralog of this gene is HTR1F.